Nawab Muhammad Taimur Talpur

-Nawab Muhammad Taimur Talpur is a Pakistani politician who is a Member of the Provincial Assembly of Sindh, since May 2008 to present.
-He is presently provincial Minister for Information Science and Technology department, Sindh.
+Nawab Muhammad Taimur Talpur is a Pakistani politician and stalwart member of the Pakistan People's Party.
+He is the son of the senior politician (late) Nawab Yousuf Talpur and is currently a member of the Provincial Assembly of Sindh, elected for the fourth consecutive time as MPA from his constituency PS-51 Umerkot III.
+He also served as the Provincial Minister for Information, Science and Technology from 2018 to 2023.
+Talpur completed his higher education from London, England, in 2001.

 Early life and education

 He was born on 25 July 1979 in Karachi.

 He has a degree of Bachelor of Business Administration and a degree of Master of Business Administration in International Management.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-68 UMERKOT-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-68 UMERKOT-I in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-53 (Umerkot-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-53 (Umerkot-III) in the 2018 Pakistani general election.